Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

 # Server Software

 Server software is the software that allows multiple players to play on a server together.

-## Note
+Some of them feature plugin support or have special features.
+Couple of them aren't meant very serious and were an experiment.

+!!! note

+    This list may become outdated from time to time.
+As it is a big list it it would be a lot of work to always keep all the information up to date.
+If you have found some outdated information we would really appreaciate it, if you'd create an issue or pull request on our [GitHub repository](https://github.com/Anything-Minecraft-Team/anything-minecraft).

 A \* means that the developer of that project mass produces them.
 This leads to a lack of support, lack of updates, and quick abandonment.